-Basic loss per share is computed by dividing the net income or loss applicable to common shares by the weighted average number of common shares outstanding during the period.
+Basic loss per share is computed by dividing the net income or loss applicable to common shares by the weighted average number of common shares outstanding during the period, including pre-funded warrants because their exercise requires only nominal consideration for delivery of shares.
 Diluted earnings per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
-Potential common shares consist of the Company's preferred stock, warrants and options.
+Potential common shares consist of the Company's preferred stock, warrants, and options.
 Diluted loss per share excludes the shares issuable upon the conversion of preferred stock, as well as common stock options and warrants, from the calculation of net loss per share if their effect would be anti-dilutive.